Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Applications

-As the number of nodes (i.e., the dimension of $P_{LE}(G)$) grows the problem becomes intractable for exact methods while \pkg{volesti} provides an efficient alternative.
-There is a recent interest on the practical aspects of counting linear extensions from the perspective of artificial intelligence~\citep{AAAI1816957}.
+It is also well known that counting linear extensions is \#P-complete~\citep{Brightwell91}.
+Thus, as the number of graph nodes (i.e., the dimension of $P_{LE}(G)$) grows the problem becomes intractable for exact methods.
+Interestingly, \pkg{volesti} provides an efficient approximation method that could be added to the ones surveyed by~\cite{Talvitie18}.